St Andrews Activities

 Starting in January think about visiting and getting cozy at Winter Warmer.
 This small intimate festival has been attracting some of the best Atlantic Canadian acoustic musicians for a number years.
 Small venues, intimate crowds, tasty winter food and drink it's a great way to get to know the town and its people.

 Another great May event is the Town Wide Yard Sale.
-Dozens of households and local businesses participate and maps are produced to lead you to all sorts of second hand treasure!
+Households and local businesses participate and maps are produced to lead you to all sorts of second hand treasure!

 Every Father's Day for decades now, the annual St Andrews 5 Mile Road Race has taken place.
 It has grown from a few local runners to being a part of the Road Race circuit.
 Through most of June the St Andrews Arts Council produces an Early Music Festival that involves local community members as well as professional musicians from Canada and the US.

 He'll outfit you with a riding kilt (yup that's right!) and take you on a tour along local beaches, through woodland trails and to Minister's Island across the ocean floor feeding you local information all the way.
 The island and its buildings were once the realm of Sir William Van Horne, builder of the Canadian Pacific Railway.
 It's a fantastic site whether visiting with Kurt or on your own.
 There are daily tours, when the tides are right, throughout the summer.

 If you just like to walk or do some light to medium hiking there are several kilometers of trails within town and several kilometeres more a few minutes drive away.
 Easy coastal and woodland trails are minutes from the house or on Minsiter's Island.
 Drive a few minutes more and get a workout hiking up Simpson Hill, Chamcook Mountain or around Sam Orr's Pond.